 IoT Climate Control System for Office Buildings

-The City of Raleigh’s Office of Sustainability is collaborating with NC State to inform the business process for space evaluation related to conference room usage.
+The City of Raleigh’s Office of Sustainability collaborated with NC State to inform the business process for space evaluation related to conference room usage.
 Using Internet of Things (IoT) approaches and finding ways to better manage room usage will result in increased efficiency.

 A new and revolutionary way to think about transportation in urban and suburban environments.
 EcoPRT has the advantages of a normal PRT (Personal Rapid Transit) system and adds weight and cost reductions resulting in space and monetary savings.
 EcoPRT was developed by two NC State College of Engineering faculty.